 Introducing Winnersh Parish Council

 There are 15 seats on the Parish Council with elections every four years.
-The Council meets on the second Tuesday of every month except August with an Annual Parish Meeting held in May.
+The Council meets on the third Tuesday of every month except August with an Annual Parish Meeting held in May.

-- Meeting rooms – the John Grobler Room and the Allnatt Pavilion
+- Meeting rooms – the Sindlesham Room and the Allnatt Pavilion

 - Football pitches – full-size and junior